PADI SELF RELIANT DIVER COURSE

 ***If dives are planned using the RDP, the student diver must have a timing device.

-To enroll Sunreef’s PADI Instructor Development Course you must be 18 years old or older.
+To enroll Sunreef’s PADI Self Reliant Diver Course you must be 18 years old or older.
 You need adequate swimming skills and need to be in good physical health.

 Course confirmations: The course dive will depend on the sea conditions and weather.
 We will monitor this closely and if the weather or sea conditions are unsuitable, we will let you know as soon as we can.
 We will send out an email and text message the day before your trip around 3:30 pm to inform you of the status of the trip and its departure time.